zopefoundation/zope.session/docs/api.rst

 the session is considered to have timed out.

-The default resolution is 10 minutes (600 seconds), meaning that a users session will actually time out sometime between 50 and 60 minutes.
+The default resolution is 10 minutes (600 seconds), meaning that a user's session will actually time out sometime between 50 and 60 minutes.

     >>> data_container.resolution